Murder of Sakia Gunn

-Sakia Gunn (May 26, 1987 - May 11, 2003) was a 15-year-old African American lesbian who was murdered in what has been deemed a hate crime in Newark, New Jersey.
-Richard McCullough, was charged with her death and sentenced to 20 years in prison.
-In 2008, a documentary was released about Gunn's murder, titled Dreams Deferred: The Sakia Gunn Film Project.
+Sakia Gunn (May 26, 1987 - May 11, 2003) was a 15-year-old African American lesbian who was murdered in a hate crime in Newark, New Jersey.
+Richard McCullough was charged with her death and sentenced to 20 years in prison.
+In 2008 a documentary directed by Charles B. Brack titled, Dreams Deferred: The Sakia Gunn Film Project was released about Gunn's life, murder, and early legacy.

 Murder

 On the night of May 11, 2003, Gunn was returning from a night out in Greenwich Village, Manhattan, with her friends and cousin.
-While waiting for the #1 New Jersey Transit bus at the corner of Broad and Market Streets in downtown Newark, Gunn and her friends were propositioned by two men.
+While waiting for the #1 New Jersey Transit bus at the corner of Broad and Market Streets in downtown Newark, Gunn and her friends were propositioned by two men, Richard McCullough and Allen Pierce.
 The girls rejected their advances and declared themselves to be lesbians.
-The men attacked; Gunn fought back, and one of the men, Richard McCullough, stabbed her in the chest.
+The men attacked; with McCullough grabbing one of Gunn's friends by the throat.
+Gunn fought back, and McCullough stabbed her in the chest.
 Both men immediately fled the scene in their vehicle.
 After Gunn's cousin, Valencia Bailey, flagged down a passing driver, she was taken to nearby University Hospital, where she died in the arms of Valencia Bailey in the parking lot of University Hospital.